 Also read: Top Next-Generation Firewall (NGFW) Vendors

 Once a penetration tester, Paul Asadoorian has been the founder and CEO of Security Weekly and host of a weekly show since 2005.
-Asadoorian has built a cybersecurity media force while also serving as a partner for Offensive Countermeasures and Tenable Product Evangelist.
+Asadoorian has built a cybersecurity media force while also serving as a partner for Offensive Countermeasures.
+He is currently a security evangelist at Eclypsium.

 Three-time winner of DEF CON’s Social Engineering Capture the Flag Contest, Rachel Tobac is a hacker and CEO of SocialProof Security.
 Tobac’s expertise in social engineering and spreading awareness provides excellent insight into today’s sophisticated threats.

-Founder and CEO of Dragos Robert M. Lee started his career as a Cyber Warfare Operations Officer for the U.S. Air Force before building the SANS Institute’s first dedicated ICS monitoring courses.
-Lee continues to be a leading voice critical infrastructure cybersecurity space.
+Dragos founder and CEO Robert M. Lee started his career as a Cyber Warfare Operations Officer for the U.S. Air Force before building the SANS Institute’s first dedicated ICS monitoring courses.
+Lee continues to be a leading voice in the critical infrastructure cybersecurity space.

 Hacker, researcher, and entrepreneur Samy Kamkar launched a unified communications company as a teen before setting off an XSS attack against MySpace.
-Lesson learned Kamkar continues to test security integrity as co-founder and CSO of Openpath Security.
+Lesson learned, Kamkar continues to test security integrity years later as co-founder and CSO of Openpath Security.

 The pseudonymous information security expert known as SwiftOnSecurity is a prominent voice in the universe of cybersecurity.
 They continually offer a balanced dose of genuine insight into systems and security with the funniest and hardest-hitting memes for SysAdmin.